ruping/Breakpointer/README.md

 Second, make sure you have installed Bamtools (https://github.com/pezmaster31/bamtools).
 Then write down the bamtools_directory where ./lib/ and ./include/ sub-directories are located.

-Third, run make in following way
+Third, run make in following way to install

 	make BAMTOOLS_ROOT=/bamtools_directory/